northridge-dev/ai-intro/syllabus_spring.md

 line of code ourselves.
 Indeed, almost all software development depends on code that developers share with each other, often for free.

-It’s fairly easy to find or generate code that can satisfy all or part of your assignments.
+It’s fairly easy to find or generate code or prose that can satisfy all or part of your assignments.
 We’ll spend time learning how to learn from and responsibly use such tools.
 So don't be afraid to tell us where you got an idea, trick, or technique.
 I'm most interested in your ability to thoroughly explain your code.
 If you can't explain it, it isn't really yours, at least not in the ways that matter most.